DiarmuidM/charity-covid19/docs/_posts/2021-01-29-charity-registrations-and-deregistrations-2020-summary.md

 * New charities have been formed at largely the expected rate in most jurisdictions analysed.
 * Far fewer organisations have ceased to exist or be charitable than expected in nearly all jurisdictions analysed.

 However this would be a misleading conclusion.
-While the rate of formation of new organisations is encouraging, the lower than expected level of de-registration is almost certainly an artefact of a) reduced regulatory capacity to process de-registration applications and to conduct proactive removals of organisations for official registers; and b) the ability of charities to put operations on hold and claim support from government funding schemes (e.g., UK's Coronavirus Job Retention Scheme).
+While the rate of formation of new organisations is encouraging, the lower than expected level of de-registration is almost certainly an artefact of a) reduced regulatory capacity to process de-registration applications and to conduct proactive removals of organisations from official registers; and b) the ability of charities to put operations on hold and claim support from government funding schemes (e.g., UK's Coronavirus Job Retention Scheme).
 Therefore many de-registrations have been "put on ice", with the prophesised culling of organisations likely to materialise in 2021.

 We will continue to collect and analyse charity registers throughout 2021 to track emerging trends and to capture revisions to 2020 data (e.g., yet-to-be processed 2020 de-registration applications).